 /create-pr

-Take working-tree changes (uncommitted, or recently committed to the default branch), derive an appropriate branch name + commit message + PR title from the diff, run /drain so pending learnings ride along in the same PR, run an AI review chain (generic baseline + any team-declared specialists), commit + push, and open a PR.
+Take working-tree changes (uncommitted, or recently committed to the default branch), derive an appropriate branch name + commit message + PR title from the diff, run /drain so pending learnings ride along in the same PR, run an adversarial AI review chain (generic baseline + any team-declared specialists + a refute-to-keep verification pass), commit + push, and open a PR.
 Optionally enable GitHub auto-merge with a bounded polling + auto-fix loop.
 Always return the user to the target branch at end-of-work.

 This skill is the deterministic "ship a piece of work" flow — it applies the branch-hygiene, learning-capture, and karpathy-guidelines rules, so you don't re-derive them every PR.